Display Audio and Video - React

 autoplay

-refers to the parameter which is passed to <audio>
+is a parameter passed to <audio>

 and <video>